 An application form and guidance notes will be sent for completion and return.
 It will ask questions about household financial income, expenditure and assets/liabilities, details of any investments being held, accommodation and dependents.
 Documentary evidence will be required to verify the information provided.
-The Trust uses a specialist third party organisation, Bursary Administration Limited (BAL), to assess bursary applications.
+The School uses a specialist third party organisation, Bursary Administration Limited (BAL), to assess bursary applications.

 Information is required from both parents and from anybody else contributing financially to the household.
 Where both parents live at the same address, only one application form should be completed.
 Where parents are separated or divorced, both parties should fill in separate application forms detailing the financial contribution made by all members of both households.
 The School will take into account the cost of maintaining two households.
 When an application is being made as a single parent, the school will need evidence that the child’s other parent is deceased or the absent parent has no financial responsibility (of any sum) for the child.
 This evidence should be provided at the home visit.